branaway/slidev/demo/starter/slides.md

 -->

 ---
-class: px-20
+class: px-30
 ---

 # Themes

 Slidev comes with powerful theming support.
 Themes can provide styles, layouts, components, or even configurations for tools.
-Switching between themes by just **one edit** in your frontmatter:
+Switching between themes by just *edit* in your frontmatter:

 <div grid="~ cols-2 gap-2" m="t-2">